-Our annual “edu-tainment” summer festival provides hundreds of Black gay/bisexual men with HIV/STI screening and outreach, education and referrals to partner organizations.
+Our annual “edu-tainment” summer festival, in Jackson Park, provides hundreds of Black gay/bisexual men with HIV/STI screening and outreach, education and referrals to partner organizations.
 Performers are invited to entertain throughout the day.
 Recreation and physical health activities are also set up.

 We collaborate with advocates, providers and other allies to raise awareness among our community and address social issues that impacting their daily lives.
 Past events include:

 - Paragon Ball with University of Chicago

 - Screening and Q&A of The Skinny with several community partners

 - Civil Unions – Remixed panel with Affinity, Lambda Legal and the Chicago Urban League

 - “Stop Transmitting Silence” (with several community partners)

 - A Mirror to the Heart: Breaking the Stigma around HIV/AIDS (with Haymarket Center)

 - PrEP: Prevention Revolution or Magical Thinking? (with several community partners)

 - United in HIV (with Cyon Flare and Rae-Lewis Thornton)